lucasporter/CarPartFinder/doc/SDP.md

                 *   Checks the provided vehicle details against a database of car makes/models
                 *   If incorrect, produces an error message and returns to the home page for the user to try again
             *   outputResults()
-                *   produces an output either to a file or directly to the terminal that details the results of the search which includes a description of the requested part, a
+                *   produces an output either to a file or directly to the terminal that details the results of the search which includes a description of the requested part, which brand has the best reviews and which place has the cheapest price.

 *   [ ] Pseudocode that captures how each function works.
     *   Pseudocode != source code.
 Do not paste your finished source code into this part of the plan.